skalarproduktraum/phd-thesis/chapters/apr-rendering.md

 On the applications side, remote 3D collaboration on volumetric datasets is currently hampered by the need to either possess or transfer the dataset to all participants — for gigabyte-sized datasets a nuisance, for terabyte-sized datasets nearly impossible without time-consuming preparation, and sharing of data via sneakernet.
 Alternatively, browser-based approaches like CATMAID [@Anonymous:2009fx] can be used, but suffer from high latency — especially in the case of VR/AR rendering — and the need for centralised, fast hardware.

-The APR, and especially the APR+t, provides a way out here, by reaching data reduction rates of 20-100 times, moving gigabytes to megabytes, and terabytes to gigabytes.
+The APR, and especially the APR+t, provides a solution here, by reaching  20 to 100-fold data reduction, moving gigabytes to megabytes, and terabytes to gigabytes.
 As scenery already includes capabilities for synchronisation over the network, remote 3D collaboration on large volumetric datasets is an interesting research avenue for the future.